-The sand filters and paper cartridges can do an OK job under some circumstances especially for in-door pools.
-They cost less initially (this is a major reason some manufacturers and pool dealers include them in their packages…) but generally speaking they will cost more in chemicals and maintenance, especially if you experience an algae bloom.
+The sand filters and paper cartridges can do an OK job under some circumstances, especially for indoor pools.
+They cost less initially (this is a major reason some manufacturers and pool dealers include them in their packages.
+Generally speaking, they will cost more in chemicals and maintenance, especially if you experience an algae bloom.
 If this happens it is usually more expensive and takes longer to eliminate the algae in pools with this type of equipment.

-Water Sanitation and Chemistry considerations should start while planning your backyard experience… Again this can be broken down to 3 basic areas.
+Water Sanitation and Chemistry considerations should start while planning your backyard experience… Again, this can be broken down into 3 basic areas.
 They are:

 - Water Balance